 The combination of more market acceptance of hybrid and fully electronic trading and our competitive advantage in terms of technology and experience has contributed to our strong gains in electronically traded products.
 We continued to invest in hybrid and fully electronic technology broadly across our financial services product categories.
+We plan to combine our electronic assets under one name, FENICS.
+We believe combining our leading edge and global technology with the highly respected technology company, FENICS, will create a financial technology powerhouse.

-Our Financial Services electronic trading, market data and software solutions revenue, excluding Trayport, increased by approximately 73.7% doubling to \$40.8 million or 12.0% of segment revenue for the quarter, as compared with \$23.5 million or 8.2% for the quarter ended March 31, 2014.
-The increase in these retained technology-based revenues for the quarter was due to the acquisition of GFI along with the double-digit growth from the brokerage of fully electronic rates, credit, and Spot FX as well as higher market data revenues.
+Our Financial Services electronic trading, market data and software solutions revenue, excluding Trayport and including revenues from intra-company software and analytics usage, increased by approximately 182.3% to \$63.7 million for the quarter, as compared with \$22.6 million for the quarter ended June 30, 2014.
+The intra-company revenue from software and analytics usage was \$13.0 million in the current quarter versus none a year earlier, and is related to the acquisition of GFI and its fully electronic business FENICS.
+The increase in these retained technology-based revenues for the quarter was due to the acquisition of GFI along with the double-digit organic growth from the brokerage of fully electronic rates, credit, and Spot FX as well as higher market data revenues.
 We now offer electronically traded products on a significant portion of our Financial Services segment's more than 200 Financial Services desks.
+The revenues, profits, and growth of these products are more than double those of eSpeed, which we sold in the second quarter of 2013 for over \$1.2 billion.
+The financial results and strong momentum of our e-businesses also compare favorably to other highly valuable electronic trading platforms that are either publicly-traded or that have recently been sold by other companies.
 We expect the proportion of desks offering electronically traded products to continue to increase as we invest in technology to drive electronic trading over our platform.
 Over time, we expect the growth of our technology-based businesses to further improve this segment's profitability.